5 Common Skin Complaints We Hear from Athletes and How to Avoid Them

 Prevention: There are many simple things you can do to offset the effects of chlorine and keep your skin looking and feeling smooth.
 Don’t skip the pre-swim shower—this helps reduce chlorine’s drying effect on skin.
 Drink plenty of water throughout the day to help your skin flush away pool chemicals and maintain its natural moisture.
 Lastly, apply a high-quality moisturizer after each swim; a knowledgeable skin care professional can help you find a product that is optimal for your skin type.

-Solutions: Go for a medispa treatment that is focused on restoring moisture.
+Solutions: Go for a medispa treatment that is focused on restoring moisture, like a Hydrfacial.
 Here at our Ziba Spa, we like SkinCeuticals’ Reconditioning and Firming Treatment, which is ideal for dehydrated and environmentally damaged skin, or a Regenerating Facial, which hydrates the skin and combats dullness.

 Talk to a Pro